gnavadev/fovus-coding-challange/README.md

 1. Clone the repository.
 3. Install Node.js if not already installed.
 4. Run `npm i` to install dependencies.
-5. Run `npm start` to start the application.
+5. Run `npm run dev` to start the application.
 It will open on `localhost:5173`.

 ## Backend Setup (aws_cdk)